Class notes

 - These two together: no wait when ecological opportunity arises

-- Things still to do:
+Things left to do:

 - Rapid (inc. non-adaptive) radiations vs depauperate sister taxa

-- Compare allele splits to species splits
+- Allele splits vs species splits

 - Compare LD among species